amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 Each resource is typically represented by a unique URL.
 You can use APIs to configure or retrieve information about these resources.

-## What is a Service
+## Services

 A service is a functionality or a set of API operations that interact with the resources of a Meraki product.
 (These operations are specific actions performed on a resource, such as GET, POST, PUT, or DELETE.)

-Here are some services:
+Services perform specific actions on resources such as:

-- CONFIGURE service: is a set of operations to manage cloud configurations
+- CONFIGURE service: Manage cloud configurations.
-- MONITOR service: is a set of operations return status and history information, and
+- MONITOR service: Return status and history information.
-- LIVE TOOL service: is a set of operations that directly interacts with the device.
+- LIVE TOOL service: Directly interact with devices.

-## What is a Meraki Product
+## Meraki Products

 A Meraki product refers to the hardware and software solutions offered by Cisco Meraki that are used to build and manage network infrastructure.
 These products include wireless access points, switches, or security appliances.

-## What is a Resource URL or Path
+## Resource URLs

-The path or URL of a resource contains the name of the Meraki product to reduce ambiguity when working with resources that have similar yet unique functionality.
+The resource URL or path contains the name of the Meraki product to reduce ambiguity when working with similar yet unique functionality.

 The format of the path is 'product/service'.